5. The Hierophant

 – What questions are worth staying in, even without answers?

-– Where in your life are you being asked to understand, not just obey?
+– Where in your life are you being asked to understand instead of just follow?

 Look at The Hierophant card in your own deck if possible.
 Take a moment to observe without overthinking.